Blog

 What is identity provisioning?

-Identity provisioning is the process of creating, managing, and deactivating user identities and access permissions across various systems and apps.
+Identity provisioning, also called user provisioning, is the process of creating, managing, and deactivating user identities and access permissions across various systems and apps.

 How identity provisioning works

-Identity provisioning starts with setting up user accounts and authentication details.
-Each user profile stores attributes like names, emails, roles, departments, and other attributes relevant to determining their access rights.
+Identity provisioning starts with setting up user accounts with authentication details like names, emails, roles, departments, and other attributes that define access rights.

-Access rights should be assigned based on the principle of least privilege, meaning, users get access only to the resources necessary to do their job.
-This step is often governed by access control policies like RBAC or ABAC.
+These access rights are assigned based on the principle of least privilege, meaning users get access only to the resources necessary to do their jobs.
+This is often managed with policies like Role-Based Access Control (RBAC) or Attribute-Based Access Control (ABAC).

 Identity provisioning can be implemented manually or automatically.

-Manual identity provisioning involves manually creating user accounts and assigning employees permissions one by one.
-And while this process works, it’s time consuming and notoriously prone to errors.
+In manual provisioning, admins create each user account and assign permissions one by one.
+While workable, this method is time-consuming and notoriously prone to errors.
 Admins can overprovision or fail to revoke access and consequently open access points for attacks.

-To save on time and reduce security risks, many organizations use identity provisioning software to automatically provision users.
+To save time and reduce such security risks, many organizations use automated user provisioning tools.

 Provisioning protocols explained: SAML, SCIM, SPML, LDAP, and JIT